The dog has chronic intestinal inflammation. Chronic small intestinal diarrhea in dogs. Treatment of chronic enteropathy

 Prevention of enterocolitis

-First of all, prevention consists in selecting the one that is appropriate for the age and health of the dog.
+First of all, prevention consists of selecting a dog that is appropriate for the age and health of the dog.
 If the animal consumes natural products, then you should give up meat and fish fatty varieties, give preference to broths that are easily absorbed by the body.

-Timely vaccinations will protect the dog from a number of infections and bacteria that cause intestinal inflammation.
+Timely vaccinations will protect your dog from a number of infections and bacteria that cause intestinal inflammation.

-It is necessary to monitor the dog during a walk, you should not allow the animal to dig in garbage cans, it is not advisable to allow contact with other individuals, they can be carriers of diseases.
+It is necessary to monitor the dog during a walk, you should not allow the animal to dig through garbage cans, it is not advisable to allow it to come into contact with other animals, they can be carriers of diseases.

-Prevention will reduce the risk of enterocolitis, and it is easier to prevent any ailment than to treat it later.
+Prevention will reduce the risk of enterocolitis, and it is easier to prevent any illness than to treat it later.

-IBD is a real syndrome and it is important for the practicing veterinarian to understand this.
+IBD is a real syndrome and it is important for the veterinary practitioner to understand this.
 However, it often turns into an excuse rather than a real diagnosis.
-More and more evidence is accumulating that shows that bacteria and diet are the main causes of inflammation in dogs and cats with this condition.
-See the Antibiotic Responsive Enteropathy section below.
+More and more evidence is accumulating to show that the main causes of inflammation in dogs and cats with this disease are bacteria and diet.
+See Antibiotic-Responsive Enteropathy section below.

 Elimination diets

-An elimination diet for diet-responsive disease is often beneficial in non-protein-losing malabsorption disease.
-There is no commercial food that is an appropriate elimination diet (hypoallergenic and suitable for non-allergic intolerance testing) for all dogs.
-We often see cases in which we did the right thing (i.e., used an elimination diet), but it was so poorly planned and executed that all efforts were in vain.
+An elimination diet for a disease that is responsive to dietary changes is often helpful in cases of malabsorptive disease not associated with protein loss.
+There is no commercial food that is a suitable elimination diet (hypoallergenic and suitable for screening for non-allergic intolerances) for all dogs.
+We often see cases in which they did the right thing (i.e., use an elimination diet), but it was so poorly planned and executed that the whole effort was in vain.
 It is necessary to carefully analyze the history and find out what the patient ate before.
-However, even if you have determined which food ingredients a patient has previously been exposed to, it is sometimes difficult to find a diet that would be effective for that particular patient.
-In some cases, all of our well-planned hypoallergenic diets are ineffective, but a certain brand of commercial food happens to be effective.
+However, even if you have determined what food ingredients a patient has previously been exposed to, it can sometimes be difficult to find a diet that will be effective for that particular patient.
+In some cases, all our well-planned hypoallergenic diets are ineffective, but by chance a certain brand of commercial food is effective.

-When transferring a patient to an elimination diet, homemade food or commercial food can be used.
-There are many excellent commercial feeds available and they usually prove to be effective.
-Homemade elimination diets are sometimes effective when commercial diet foods are ineffective; however, this is very rare.
+When placing a patient on an elimination diet, homemade food or commercial food can be used.
+There are many excellent commercial foods available and they are usually effective.
+Homemade elimination diets are sometimes effective when commercial diets are ineffective; however, this is very rarely the case.
 Therefore, you will have to decide what is best for the patient you are treating.
-Hydrolyzed foods are usually good, but not always the best choice for any patient.
-Some animals respond better to new protein foods than to hydrolysed foods, and vice versa.
-Whichever elimination diet is chosen, one must be prepared to feed the animal on that diet alone for at least 3-4 weeks (the absolute minimum) before its effectiveness can be accurately established.
-In rare cases, it is necessary to use the diet for 6-8 weeks before a reaction occurs, but this happens in less than 5% of cases.
-If the diet appears to be effective (i.e., weight gain occurs and diarrhea resolves), then it should be continued for at least the next 3-4 weeks to ensure that the change is due to the diet and not a temporary improvement in the patient's condition. which can happen for many reasons.
+Hydrolyzed feeds are usually good, but not always best choice for any patient.
+Some animals respond better to new protein foods than to hydrolyzed foods, and vice versa.
+Whatever elimination diet is chosen, it is necessary to expect that the animal will have to feed only this food for at least 3-4 weeks (the absolute minimum) before its effectiveness can be accurately determined.
+In rare cases, the diet may have to be used for 6-8 weeks before a reaction occurs, but this happens in less than 5% of cases.
+If the diet appears to be effective (i.e., weight gain occurs and diarrhea resolves), it should be continued for at least the next 3-4 weeks to ensure that changes are due to the diet and not a temporary improvement in the patient's condition. which can happen for many reasons.

-Antibiotic responsive enteropathy (ARE) appears to be a relatively common problem in dogs.
-It can best be described as a syndrome in which upper divisions small intestine a large number of bacteria are present and the host reacts to them in a manner that causes intestinal dysfunction.
+Antibiotic-responsive enteropathy (ARE) appears to be a relatively common problem in dogs.
+It can best be described as a syndrome in which upper sections small intestine A large number of bacteria are present, and the host reacts to them in such a way that intestinal dysfunction occurs.
 These bacteria are not always obligate pathogens.
-On the contrary, they can refer to any species, and E. coli, Staphylococcus, Streptococcus and Corynebacterium are the most common aerobic/facultative aerobic bacteria, while Clostridium and Bacterioides are particularly common anaerobic bacteria.
-These bacteria appear to be commensals, or they may be the result of contamination from ingested material that is not cleared by the host's normal defense mechanisms.
+On the contrary, they can belong to any species, and E. coli, Staphylococcus, Streptococcus And Corynebacterium are the most common aerobic/facultative aerobic bacteria, while Clostridium And Bacterioides are particularly common anaerobic bacteria.
+These bacteria appear to be commensals, or they may result from contamination from ingested material that is not eliminated by the host's normal defense mechanisms.
 The symptoms they cause (if any) are likely to depend on (at least) two factors:

-2. How does the host organism react to them?
+2. How the host organism reacts to them.

-The relationship between ARE and IBD is not clear, but it seems very possible that bacteria may be responsible for the onset and/or maintenance of the intestinal inflammation we call IBD.
-The term dysbiosis has been proposed as a bridge between ARE and IBD.
-That is, the presence of bacteria that are somehow capable of causing problems (usually intestinal bacteria, such as E. coli), as opposed to the presence of overt pathogens.
+The relationship between ARE and IBD is unclear, but it seems very possible that bacteria may be responsible for starting and/or maintaining the intestinal inflammation we call IBD.
+The term “dysbiosis” has been proposed as a bridge between ARE and IBD.
+That is, the presence of bacteria that are somehow capable of causing problems (usually intestinal bacteria, such as E. coli), as opposed to the presence of obvious pathogenic microorganisms.

 Antibiotic-responsive enteropathy is difficult to definitively diagnose based on laboratory tests.
-Histopathology and cytology of the intestinal mucosa are extremely insensitive in relation to the detection of ARE.
-Serum concentrations of cobalamin and folate were used to make the diagnosis, and the simultaneous detection of low concentrations of cobalamin and increased concentration serum folate was considered relatively specific for ARE.
-However, the measurement of serum cobalamin and folate concentrations is a relatively insensitive and non-specific method for detecting ARE.
-There are many dogs with chronic disease gastrointestinal tract responding to the use of antibiotics, in which the concentrations of cobalamin and / or folate are normal.
-It appears that treatment with ARE is reasonable regardless of whether serum cobalamin and folate concentrations are normal or abnormal, raising the question of whether their measurement is useful in making a diagnosis of this disease.
-The detection of hypocobalaminemia or low serum folate is useful when trying to detect latent disease gastrointestinal tract.
-Supplementation with cobalamin can lead to a clear improvement in the condition of cats and a decrease in diarrhea.
-In fact, we almost always conclude that there is nothing wrong with giving any sick cat an injection of cobalamin, regardless of the level of this vitamin in the blood.
+Histopathology and cytology of the intestinal mucosa are extremely insensitive for detecting ARE.
+Serum concentrations of cobalamin and folate were used to make the diagnosis, and the simultaneous detection of low concentrations of cobalamin and increased concentration Serum folate was considered relatively specific for ARE.
+However, measurement of serum cobalamin and folate concentrations is a relatively insensitive and nonspecific method for detecting ERA.
+There are many dogs with chronic disease gastrointestinal tract responsive to the use of antibiotics in which cobalamin and/or folate concentrations are normal.
+It appears that treatment of ARE is appropriate regardless of whether serum cobalamin and folate concentrations are normal or abnormal, raising the question of whether their measurement is useful in making the diagnosis of this disease.
+Detection of hypocobalaminemia or low serum folate concentration is useful when trying to detect hidden disease gastrointestinal tract.
+Supplementation with cobalamin can lead to a marked improvement in the condition of cats and a reduction in diarrhea.
+In fact, we almost always find that there is nothing wrong with giving any sick cat an injection of cobalamin, regardless of the level of this vitamin in the blood.
 Severe hypocobalaminemia has always been considered a poor prognostic sign.
-But if the significance of cobalamin supplementation in cats is obvious (in fact, it is almost never harmful to give a sick cat supplemental cobalamin), then clinical significance administration of cobalamin to dogs with low concentrations serum cobalamin remains unclear.
+But if the value of cobalamin supplementation in cats is obvious (in fact, it is almost never harmful to give a sick cat additional cobalamin), then clinical significance administration of cobalamin to dogs with low concentrations Serum cobalamin remains unclear.

 Because of the apparent difficulty in diagnosing ARE using laboratory tests, empiric antibiotic therapy is often chosen as a diagnostic tool instead of laboratory tests.